Adventures of Huckleberry Finn – Mark Twain – 1885 | First Printing in Original Green Cloth

 - conjugate title page with copyright dated 1884;

-- frontispiece portrait does not show the tablecloth
+- the frontispiece portrait showing the tablecloth and bearing the Heliotype imprint;

 - the incorrect “Huck Decided” on page 9;